FiveTechSoft/mod_harbour/docs/index.md

 layout: default
 ---

 **Harbour for the web is finally here**.
 It tooks years to understand what we really need and how to implement it.
-But the Harbour for the web momentum, our xbase developers web momentum, has finally arrived.
+But the Harbour for the web momentum, the xbase developers web momentum, has finally arrived.

 There should be whitespace between paragraphs.